spyderman4g63/pin_ctas/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+Security and compatibility update.
+Improves sanitization and escaping for better security.

 = 1.6 =
 Major update with new styles, layouts, and Gutenberg block support.